-Blake McHugh is a Mental Health Counselor at CBC where she provides psychology services to individual, family, and group therapies with children, adolescents, and adults.
-In addition, Blake co-leads DBT skills groups and is part of the DBT SAGE young adult program.
-She earned her bachelor’s degree from Northwestern University, where she graduated with a major in Human Development and Psychological Services, and she earned a dual Master’s degree in Counseling & Mental Health Services (M.S.Ed) and Professional Counseling (M.Phil.Ed) from The University of Pennsylvania.
-Blake is trained in Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT), for the treatment of depression, anxiety, borderline personality disorder, trauma, grief, and general stress management.
-Blake has experience working with children, adolescents, young adults and families in a variety of both clinical and school settings.
+Blake McHugh is a Mental Health Counselor at CBC where she provides individual, family, and group therapies to children, adolescents, adults, parents and families.
+Blake co-leads DBT skills groups with teens and adults and is part of the DBT SAGE young adult program.
+Blake is intensively trained in Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT), for the treatment of depression, anxiety disorders, borderline personality disorder, trauma, grief, and general stress management.
+Blake has experience working in a variety of clinical and school settings.

-Prior to working at CBC, Blake worked at OPAL DBT, which is a comprehensive DBT program located in the Greater Philadelphia area.
+Blake earned her bachelor’s degree from Northwestern University with a major in Human Development and Psychological Services, and she earned a dual Master’s degree in Counseling & Mental Health Services (M.S.Ed) and Professional Counseling (M.Phil.Ed) from The University of Pennsylvania.
+Prior to CBC, Blake worked at OPAL DBT, which is a comprehensive DBT program located in the Greater Philadelphia area.
 While at OPAL DBT, Blake co-led DBT skills groups for young adults and was an active member of their consultation team.
-Before working at OPAL, Blake served as a mental health intern at an inner-city charter high school.
+Previously Blake served as a mental health intern at an inner-city charter high school.
 She provided individual therapy and evidence-based treatments to teenagers experiencing various mental health disorders including borderline personality disorder (BPD), major depressive disorder, generalized anxiety disorder, and trauma and stress-related disorders.
 Blake is a member of the American Counseling Association (ACA).